Small symplectic $4$-manifolds via contact gluing and some applications: Introduction and the main results

 We remark that by blowing up one can always decrease the self-intersection of the curve, so part (3) of the theorem is also true for any self-intersection $m<m_{p,q}$.
 In particular, $(M_{p,q,m}, \xi_{LM})$ (as well as $(M_{p,q,m}, \xi_{inv})$) is fillable for any $0<m\leq m_{p,q}$.
 On the other hand, if $(M_{p,q,m}, \xi_{LM})$ is fillable for some $m>m_{p,q}$, i.e., there is a symplectic rational unicuspidal curve with one Puiseux pair $(p,q)$ and self-intersection $m>m_{p,q}$ which can be embedded in a closed symplectic $4$-manifold, then $(M_{p,q,m}, \xi_{inv})$ is fillable for the same $m>m_{p,q}$, which gives a negative answer to the aforementioned question in contact geometry, i.e., Question 2.6.

 \begin{remark} As we pointed out earlier, the Li-Mak contact structure $\xi_{LM}$ is not well understood in general regarding tightness and fillability, but it has the advantage of being flexible in the sense that up to a contactomorphism, it does not depend on the geometric data of the symplectic divisor involved in the construction.
-On the other hand, our construction (based on Gay's technique developed in this paper) for a symplectic model of the regular neighborhood of a symplectic rational cuspidal curve, or a union of rational curves more generally, which will result an $\s^1$-invariant contact structure $\xi_{inv}$ on the concave boundary of the regular neighborhood, is more sensitive of, and even constrained by, the geometric data involved in the construction (see Remark 6.5 and Lemma 8.3).
+On the other hand, our construction for a symplectic model of the regular neighborhood of a symplectic rational cuspidal curve, or more generally a union of rational curves, which will result an $\s^1$-invariant contact structure $\xi_{inv}$ on the concave boundary of the regular neighborhood, is more sensitive of, and even constrained by, the geometric data involved in the construction (see Remark 6.5 and Lemma 8.3).
 However, the $\s^1$-invariant contact structure $\xi_{inv}$ has the advantage of being given in a more descriptive form, and having more definite results concerning its tightness and fillability.
 The strategy of Theorem 1.17 is to make connections between the two contact structures and exploit their distinct advantages.
 The same idea was also used in the proof of Theorem 1.10, and will be further explored in forthcoming projects (see e.g. \cite{C4}). \end{remark}

 Our work naturally suggests the following question.

 \begin{question} Let $M$ be Seifert fibered, and $\xi_{LM}$ be a Li-Mak contact structure of $M$ associated to a star-shaped graph.
 Is there an $\s^1$-invariant contact structure $\xi_{inv}$ on $M$ which is equivalent to $\xi_{LM}$ in the following sense: there are topologically trivial symplectic cobordisms between $(M,\xi_{LM})$ and $(M,\xi_{inv})$ (in both directions)? \end{question}